Why Choose Us

 Our collaborative environment fosters productive interaction among fellow trainees and residents, and graduates of our residency and fellowship programs are highly recruited for careers as rehabilitation leaders and clinicians.

-Good Shepherd Rehabilitation’s Neurological Vision Rehabilitation Fellowship Program, which is accredited by the American Occupational Therapy Association, provides an intensive, is 12-month experience.
-This occurs concurrently with clinical practice as a treating therapist in the outpatient and inpatient settings.
-The fellow will attend specialty conferences, monthly physician-led rounds, special interest groups, in-services and outside seminars.
+Good Shepherd Rehabilitation’s Neurological Vision Rehabilitation Fellowship Program, which is accredited by the American Occupational Therapy Association, provides an intensive, 12-month experience.
+This occurs concurrently with clinical practice as a treating therapist in the outpatient setting.
+Additionally, the fellow will attend specialty conferences, monthly physician-led rounds, attend and lead special interest groups, in-services and outside seminars within fellowship area.
 This fellowship program collaborates with Jeffrey Becker, OD, of the NeuroSensory Center of Eastern Pennsylvania.

 Our program is designed to provide opportunities for clinical growth and development for fellows to become a clinically competent and well-rounded practitioner through experiential learning and collaboration with a multi-disciplinary team.
 This fellowship specialty area aims to provide an in-depth understanding of neurological vision deficits, an emerging area of practice with a growing body of evidence but narrowly addressed in clinical settings.